 - Have no criminal record (NCIC records will be checked by DHS),

-- Have no illegal substance use history.
-Drug test will be conducted,
+- Have no illegal substance use history,

 - Have a good driving record without serious infractions (bring your DMV record when you are invited to the interview),

 - Have a good credit history (If you are invited to the interview, please bring a recent copy of your credit report with you),

 - Be at least 21 years of age,

 - Be registered through BSIS as a Security Guard,

 - Possess current valid certifications for training in First Aid, CPR, and Bloodborne Pathogens.